Archive for December 2008

 DocPreview.zip (10.4) – v0.1

-This is a proof-of-concept release.
-It passes the worked-for-me test — as in, I’m using this plug-in daily.
-While I believe it functions correctly, I make no guarantees as to stability and usefulness, and am not liable for blowing up your browser or any harm that might befall you through your adventurous use of this plug-in.
-Although, I do want this thing to work for everyone, so please leave me a note here if it doesn’t work.
+This is a work-in-progress.
+It passes the “dogfooding” test; as in, I’m using this plug-in daily (eating my own dogfood, as they say).
+While I believe it functions correctly — at least on my machines, I make no guarantees as to stability and usefulness, and am not liable for blowing up your browser or any harm that might befall you through your adventurous use of this plug-in.
+I do want this thing to work for everyone, so please leave me a note here if it doesn’t work.

 DocPreview features & limitations: